-Our program requires a minimum level of background knowledge (prerequisites) including knowledge and skills in managerial accounting, financial accounting, macroeconomics, financial analysis, marketing, calculus and statistics.
+Our program requires a minimum level of background knowledge (prerequisites) including knowledge and skills in managerial accounting, financial accounting, macroeconomics, financial analysis, calculus and statistics.

 Students must establish background knowledge competency within the first year of admission to the MBA program and take no more than 9 MBA course credits before completing the background knowledge courses.

 Background knowledge requirements are:

 - Managerial Accounting: ACCT 222

 - Financial Analysis: FIN 341 (see FIN 341 challenge exam)

 - Statistics: A ST 251G or STAT 251, or A ST 311G

 Courses from other institutions deemed equivalent will also satisfy background knowledge requirements.
 Working with the relevant departments, the MBA Advisor will determine course equivalency.

 Intensive summer courses are another way to demonstrate competency.
 These are one credit courses that are offered online in the summer.
 For more information, contact the MBA Advisor.

 Alternatively, demonstrate competency in any background knowledge discipline by taking the appropriate competency exam(s) prior to beginning your first semester of enrollment in MBA courses.
 Exams are offered for each of the background knowledge topics and are administered by the College of Business academic departments.
 Each competency exam can be taken only once.
 A satisfactory score will fulfill corresponding prerequisites.
 Upon request, the MBA office will provide interested students with relevant details.
 Refer to the Economics, Applied Statistics & International Business Department for statistics and calculus competency exams.